Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Social-Quantum Duality

 The operators $S_i^a$ ($a = 1,...,N^2-1$) are the generators of $SU(N)$ at site $i$, satisfying the Lie algebra:

 where $f^{abc}$ are the structure constants of $SU(N)$.
-The first term in the Hamiltonian describes pairwise interactions, where $J_2$ is the coupling constant (assumed to be positive for ferromagnetic interactions); $N\equiv q$ is the number of colors/states (dimension of $SU(N)$ fundamental representation).
+The first term in the Hamiltonian describes pairwise interactions, where $J_2$ is the coupling constant (assumed to be positive for ferromagnetic interactions); $N \equiv q$ is the number of colors/states (dimension of $SU(N)$ fundamental representation).
 This term can be rewritten using the quadratic Casimir operator $C^{(2)}$

-The three--body term introduces higher-order correlations, and $J_3$ is the three--body coupling constant; $d_{abc}$ is the symmetric structure constants of $SU(N)$.
+The three-body term introduces higher-order correlations, and $J_3$ is the three-body coupling constant; $d_{abc}$ is the symmetric structure constants of $SU(N)$.
 This term is related to the cubic Casimir operator $C^{(3)}$ as follows:

-In the mean-field approximation the Hamiltonians \eq{eq:potts} and \eq{eq:spin} derived in \cite{polychro3} have the same mathematical structure.
+In the mean-field approximation the Hamiltonians in \cref{eq:potts-J2-J3,eq:suN-spin-J2-J3} derived in \cite{polychronakosNonabelianFerromagnetsThreebody2025} have the same mathematical structure.
 The key to this correspondence lies in the representation theory of $SU(N)$.
 For a system of $n$ spins in the fundamental representation, the Hilbert space decomposes into irreducible components labeled by Young diagrams with $n$ boxes and up to $n$ rows.
 The quadratic and cubic Casimir operators take eigenvalues determined by the row lengths $k_i$ of these Young diagrams:

-Constructing the quantum spin Hamiltonian from these operators as is described in detail in \cite{polychro3},
+Constructing the quantum spin Hamiltonian from these operators as is described in detail in \cite{polychronakosNonabelianFerromagnetsThreebody2025},

 we obtain a free energy per site in the thermodynamic limit $n\gg 1$: